idd-lab/BACE1_de_novo_design/README.md

 📂 Repository Structure
 The repository is organized into five primary modules corresponding to the methodological pipeline:

 0_Curated_Data/ Contains the foundational datasets for both generative pipelines.
-Includes the BACE1 inhibitors dataset curated from BindingDB (pK i
-​
-  values), the prepared BACE1 protein target (4xxs_charged_minimized.pdb / .pdbqt), H++ server outputs, and fragment libraries utilized for both SBDD and LBDD.
+Includes the BACE1 inhibitors dataset curated from BindingDB (pKi values), the prepared BACE1 protein target (4xxs_charged_minimized.pdb / .pdbqt), H++ server outputs, fragment libraries utilized for both SBDD and LBDD, and code for reproducibility.

 1_Structure_Based_Design/ Note: Due to file size constraints, the complete evolutionary trajectory data for the SBDD pathway is hosted externally on Zenodo.
 Contains the specific README and access protocols for the AutoGrow4 generational data.